Net Zero Commitment

 Prior to the net-zero commitment made in Aberdeen 2040, our previous Carbon Management Plan (CMP) had outlined a series of commitments and projects to reduce our carbon footprint.
 Details of the 2016-2021 CMP can be found here.
 It identified an array of projects to improve energy efficiency across campus and progress against the plan was positive, with reductions exceeding the 20% target within the first two years.

 As with much of the sector, the simultaneous expansion of campuses, coupled with demands for energy intensive equipment are a constant challenge.
-Despite such challenges, incremental improvements help to keep emissions in check, improve energy efficiency, and reduce grid consumption.
+Despite these challenges, incremental improvements help to keep emissions in check, improve energy efficiency, and reduce grid consumption.
 These include:

 - the campus wide installation of PC energy management software;